onestardao/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 ---

-## Use the atlas directly with AI 🤖
+## Use the atlas directly with AI and coding workflows 🤖

 Problem Map 3.0 is not only a document system.